brainstormforce/wp-spectra/README.md

 ### x.x.x ###
 * Improvement: Heading - Added an element type option.
+* Improvement: Global - Added a filter `uagb_asset_version` to update the asset version for cache busting purposes.
 * Fix: Google Maps - Resolved an issue in which the responsive height would not be correctly applied in the editor.
 * Fix: Global - Resolved an issue wherein the typography component would not use the values for tablet and mobile when in the customizer widget editor.
 * Fix: Global - Resolved an issue in the editor wherein a double border would appear on hover or focus of blocks used inside any block.